FATEH-Z-FENNI/R.O.S-Rubik-Operating-System/README.md

-- And a simple #IDEA that I see has a very big future if it is used well and exploited intelligently, this idea is found in "Linux - Bottles"
+- And a very simple #IDEA that I see it personally has a very big future if it is used well and exploited intelligently, this idea you can find in "Linux - Bottles"

-6|| The Goal is that humanity and the world do not fall into a situation similar to "pre-MSX" era
+6|| The GOAL is that humanity and the world do not fall into a situation similar to "Pre-MSX" era

-7|| I propose #ROS: "Rubik OS" to be the only Global System for all the "OS" and platforms for the "Quantum Computers" in particular
+7|| I propose #ROS: "Rubik OS" to be the only "Global System" for all the "OS" and platforms for the "Quantum Computers" in particular
+[You can call it: U.O.S The Universal Or The Unified 'Ultimate-Undisputed' Operating System (really, anything you like)]

 8|| The advantages of "R.O.S" that distinguish it from all current operating systems, are many but here are some:

 - "R.O.S" is engineered to work specifically with #QC

-- Due to the high value of "R.O.S", it can't be run with any "POTATO PC", and it can't be run with any Low-end-PC
+- Due to the high value of "R.O.S", it can't be run with any "POTATO PC", and it can't be run with any Lowend PC

 - If "R.O.S" is used with the current "Personal Computers", the PC must be of very high quality